Timothy-Arnold/Hangman/hangman/README.md

 ## Conclusions

-Writing this hangman project involved using loops, game logic etc. in order to define functions, and helped me learn how to write and carry out a class which made use of these functions.
+Writing this hangman project involved using loops, game logic etc. in order to define functions, all within the framework of a class to help carry out each instance of the game.
 In the future I would consider making a front end GUI for the game using Tkinter which would make it more accessible to the user.